EvoLib/evo-lib/examples/09_evoenv/README.md

 # EvoEnv

-EvoEnv provide small, visual, and reproducible learning environments for EvoLib.
+EvoEnv contains small Pygame-based example environments for EvoLib.

-The goal is not to build high-performance game environments, the goal is to make:
+The goal is not to build high-performance game environments.
+The goal is to make small controller tasks visible and easy to inspect:

+- observations
-- evolutionary algorithms
+- actions
-- neural networks
+- rewards
 - controller behavior
-- adaptive behavior

-observable and understandable.

-These environments are designed primarily for:
+These examples are mainly intended for:

-- experimentation
-- demonstrations
+- experimenting with EvoLib controllers
+- testing small environment ideas
-- understanding evolutionary controller behavior
+- comparing rule-based and evolved behavior

 ---

-# Design Goals
+## Design Goals

-The project focuses on:
+The examples focus on:

 - small and understandable environments
 - immediate visual feedback
 - short iteration cycles
 - reproducible evaluation
-- clean separation between simulation and rendering
+- clear separation between simulation and rendering
-- reusable evaluation pipelines
+- reusable evaluation code

+The environments stay simple enough to understand and modify without turning into full game projects.

 ---

-# Learning Pipeline

-Every environment follows the same learning pipeline:
+## Example Workflow

+The current examples use a simple workflow:

 ```text
 play -> rule -> train -> watch
 ```

-This progression is consistent across all examples.
+This keeps each environment easy to inspect manually before training an evolved controller.

 ---

-## 1. play.py
+### 1. `*_play.py`

 The user controls the agent manually.

-Goal:
+Purpose:

 - understand the environment
 - understand controls